 If Options had acted with a reasonable amount of diligence it would have discovered that CL&P was acting in a way which was, to use its own words: "completely against all rules".
-And it would have known that CL&P was acting without integrity - it had not told it the truth when asked about cash incentives.
-In my view, the only fair and reasonable thing it could do would have been to decide not to accept any further business from CL&P and not to proceed with any applications which had not completed (that is to say the investment had not been made).
+And it would have known that CL&P was acting without integrity - it (CL&P) had not told it the truth when asked about cash incentives.
+In my view, the only fair and reasonable thing Options could do would've been to decide not to accept any further business from CL&P and not to proceed with any applications which had not completed (that is to say the investment had not been made).
+Further, I think if checks on CL&P's accounts had been attempted earlier, the fact that CL&P were unwilling to provide this information should have raised a red flag, as it apparently eventually did.